Active Topology Inference using Network Coding: Introduction

 Our key intuition is that network coding introduces topology-dependent correlation in the content of packets observed at the receivers, which can then be exploited to reverse-engineer the topology.
-For example, a coding point, \ie a node that combines one or more incoming packets, introduces correlation between packets coming from different sources, in a similar way that multicast introduces correlation in the packets sent by the same source and received by several receivers.
-In fact, this correlation introduced by multicast, has been the starting point and the main idea underlying tomographic topology inference.
-Subsequent schemes made this idea more practical, by emulating multicast with back-to-back unicast probes \cite{probing, journal}.
-In contrast, relating probes from different sources, in order to reveal intermediate nodes, has been a challenge in the tomography literature.
+For example, a coding point (that combines multiple incoming packets into one or more outgoing packets) introduces correlation between packets coming from different sources, in a similar way that multicast introduces correlation in the packets sent by the same source and observed by several receivers.
+In fact, the correlation introduced by multicast has been the starting point and the main idea underlying tomographic topology inference.
+Subsequent schemes made this idea more practical, by emulating multicast with back-to-back unicast probes \cite{castroUnicast,probing}.
+In contrast, relating probes from different sources to reveal intermediate nodes, also referred to as multiple-source tomography, has been a challenge \cite{bu,probing,journal}.
 Using simple network coding operations at coding points solves this problem and allows accurate and fast topology inference.

+Our approach is general and can be applied to infer the topology in a range of scenarios, including but not limited to wireless multi-hop networks.
+Wireless multi-hop networks are able to support simple network coding operations (additions are sufficient for our schemes), as demonstrated in \cite{cope}, and can therefore benefit from our techniques.
+Furthermore, there is a good match between some properties and constraints of such networks and our schemes.
+First, there is natural variability in the delay of wireless links, which (if appropriately used - as explained in later sections) can expedite inference.
+Second, our schemes keep internal nodes simple (moving processing for inference to dedicated nodes at the edge) and anonymous (revealing the logical topology but not the identities of nodes).
+Finally, improving the speed of inference may prove important to keep up with changes, {\em e.g.,} due to mobility.